 |Birthday Book Club||During our Tuesday Assembly, we celebrate all children who have recently had a birthday and contributed to our birthday book club.|

 |Behaviour Cup||The Behaviour Cup is awarded to the class that has been recognised for super behaviour around the school.
 We recognise this class during our Friday Achievement Assembly.|

 |Jigsaw||Every week 2 children are chosen in each class to receive a ‘Jigsaw Award’ in recognition of special effort when following our weekly Jigsaw theme.
 The awards have space for the Teacher to write a special message which is read out to the rest of the school.
 A certificate is sent home with the children who received an award to inform parents of their child’s special achievement and their names are written on our Jisgsaw display in the hall.|

 |Music||Mrs Smith leads the children in singing and making up actions to new songs in our music assembly every Thursday.|

 |Play Leaders||Year 2 Play Leaders share tricky problems that they helped to sort out during play and lunch times every Friday.|

 Each class in KS1 has two school councillors, who are elected by their peers.
 The School Council meets at least fortnightly with Mrs Summers.
 We are often amazed at the maturity of the suggestions for school improvement that the children come up with!

 Two Digital Leaders from each KS1 class are elected by their peers.
 The Digital Leaders meet regularly with Miss Honnor.
 They love having an input into how technology is used within the school and are always particularly excited when they get to be ‘mini teachers’ and help children in Early Years to use the iPads and laptops.

-Mrs Gavriel and Mrs Driver meet regularly throughout the term with the two elected Eco Warriors from each KS1 class.
+Mrs Gavriel meets regularly throughout the term with the two elected Eco Warriors from each KS1 class.
 The children are always enthusiastic when litter picking and love helping with recycling.